1. Home

 • People who anticipate experiencing the above risks, including individuals with multiple sex partners

-For more information on severe manifestations of monkeypox among people who are immunocompromised due to HIV or other conditions, please visit emergency.cdc.gov/han/2022/han00475.asp
+For more information on severe manifestations of Mpox among people who are immunocompromised due to HIV or other conditions, please visit emergency.cdc.gov/han/2022/han00475.asp

-Any healthcare worker who has cared for a mpox patient should be alert to the development of symptoms that could suggest a mpox infection.
+Any healthcare worker who has cared for a Mpox patient should be alert to the development of symptoms that could suggest a Mpox infection.
+The following CDC links will provide further information for healthcare workers.

-For additional assistance, please contact our San Bernardino County Department of Public Health Communicable Disease Section at 1(800) 722-4794 to discuss PEP scheduling with our CDS team.
+For additional assistance, please contact our San Bernardino County Department of Public Health Communicable Disease Section at 1(800) 722-4794 to discuss Post Exposure Prophylaxis (PEP) scheduling with our CDS team.

 Specimen Collection and Testing Criteria

-• Current presentation of mpox mimics symptoms commonly seen in sexually transmitted diseases.
-Please continue to screen and test those affected according to the latest CDPH Health Advisory (6/23/2022) and SBCDPH Orthopox Testing Guidance.
+• The current presentation of Mpox mimics symptoms commonly seen in sexually transmitted diseases.
+Please continue to screen and test those affected according to the latest CDPH Health Advisory (12/11/23) and SBCDPH Orthopox Testing Guidance.

 Specimen Collection